FAQ

 How can you support me virtually?

-While it’s true that virtually, I can’t help you sort baby clothes or make you a cup of tea, there are benefits to know that someone is in your corner.
+While it’s true that virtually, I can’t help you sort baby clothes or make you a cup of tea, there are benefits to knowing that someone is in your corner.
 Whether you just need to vent about an overbearing family member or your lack of sleep, or you need to ask if your newborn is sleeping normally, I can support you.
 Knowing you’re being heard can make a world of difference when you’re in the trenches.